-- So far in 2018, 78 murders have been recorded by the Met in London - more than double that of last year
+- So far in 2018, more than 90 murders have been recorded by the Met in London.

-- The murder rate is greater than New York and is causing wide scale public concern
+- The murder rate is causing wide scale public concern

 - In the five years to March 2017, the number of admissions for stab wounds increased by 13% in England and 17% in London.

-The London Assembly Police and Crime Committee wants answers to why this upsurge is happening, whether policing tactics are fworking and what can be done to keep Londoners safe.
+The London Assembly Police and Crime Committee wants answers to why this upsurge is happening, whether policing tactics are working and what can be done to keep Londoners safe.